vazco/uniforms/docs/api-helpers.md

 If you are not sure which one to use, do not use the `kind` option at all - it'll default to the safest option (right now it's `node`).

+### Props merging order

+The resulting props of a field are a merge of the props that uniforms provide, the ones coming from the bridge (schema) and finally the actual field props.
+For the exact ordering, please refer to the [source of `useField` hook](https://github.com/vazco/uniforms/blob/master/packages/uniforms/src/useField.tsx).
+Overall, it looks as follows:

+1. uniforms props (e.g., `changed`, `onChange`, `value`).
+2. uniforms state (as defined in [context data](/docs/api-context-data/#state)).
+3. bridge props (depending on the schema)
+4. field props (only when rendered directly)

+That's important, as using empty values in the schema or field props, like `undefined`, will be merged as well.
+See [#1094](https://github.com/vazco/uniforms/issues/1094) for more context as well as an example of a potential pitfall.

 ## `changedKeys`

 Returns an array of changed keys between `valueA` and `valueB`, where `root` is the root key.
 For examples see [`changedKeys` tests](https://github.com/vazco/uniforms/blob/master/packages/uniforms/__tests__/changedKeys.ts).